 France and the UK have always stood poles apart – especially during the 19th Century.
 This is mainly because France had a bloody revolution at the end of the 18th Century and the UK didn’t.
 Victor Hugo was an apologist for the revolution.
 He argues extensively in Les Miserables that it was a great thing for France and for the world that it happened.
 On that point I could not agree.
 Charles Dickens’ novel “A Tale of Two Cities” which I did complete not too long ago brings out the contrast between London and Paris at the time.
 Dickens is distinctly not apologetic for the French Revolution.
 In fact you would be hard pressed to find many Englishmen who are or were.

 Being Irish I understand the power of blood sacrifice in nationalist revolution.
 I came to live in Ireland at 12 having been schooled and reared in England until that time.
 I can still remember the shock of the Irish view of revolution and what it meant to the Irish.
-Everything in the Irish worldview is coloured by 1916 and 1922 as well as the history of revolutions extending back before 1798.
+Everything in the Irish worldview is coloured by 1916 and 1922 as well as the history of revolutions extending back through 1798 and before.
 Around where I live there are 3 plaques and a monument within a 2 km radius commemorating battles and deaths that happened in the local area during the revolution of 1798.

 Blood sacrifices have power.
 As Christians we should know this only too well.